-X.5 Audio.
-Except as otherwise provided in Sections X.3(a) or X.4(a), Covered Products shall not output the audio portions of Unscreened Content or of Marked Content in digital form except in compressed audio format (such as AC3) or in Linear PCM format in which the transmitted information is sampled at no more than 48 kHz and no more than 16 bits.
+X.5 [Audio.
+Except as otherwise provided in Sections X.3(a) or X.4(a), Covered Products shall not output the audio portions of Unscreened Content or of Marked Content in digital form except in compressed audio format (such as AC3) or in Linear PCM format in which the transmitted information is sampled at no more than 48 kHz and no more than 16 bits.]

-X.6 Add-in Covered Products.29 Where a Covered Product passes Unscreened Content or Marked Content from such Covered Product to another product, other than where such Covered Product passes, or directs to be passed, such content to an output (e.g., where a demodulator add-in card in a personal computer passes such content to an associated software application installed in the same computer), it shall so pass such content (a) using a Robust Method or (b) [in the case of Marked Content only,]30 protected by an Authorized Digital Output Protection Technology, in accordance with any obligations set out on Table A applicable to such Authorized Digital Output Protection Technology.
+X.6 Integrated Add-in Covered Products.
+Where a Covered Product passes Unscreened Content or Marked Content from such Covered Product to another product, other than where such Covered Product passes, or directs to be passed, such content to an output (e.g., where a demodulator add-in card in a personal computer passes such content to an associated software application installed in the same computer), it shall so pass such content [(a) protected by an Authorized Digital Output Protection Technology, in accordance with any obligations set out on Table A applicable to such Authorized Digital Output Protection Technology or (b)] using a Robust Method.
 Neither Unscreened Content nor Marked Content may be so passed in unencrypted, compressed form via a User Accessible Bus.